 Accounting, M.S.

-The NJCU master's degree in accounting includes a combination of core courses and electives for a total of 30 credit hours.
+The NJCU master's degree in accounting and analytics includes a combination of core courses and electives for a total of 30 credit hours.
 Students without an undergraduate degree in accounting or business may be accepted into the program but may be required to take additional foundational accounting courses.
 Applicants with an undergraduate accounting degree can anticipate earning a master's in one year or less, assuming full-time attendance.

 ADMISSION REQUIREMENTS